Hello lovelies! Today’s makeover is a two-for! I’m sharing how I redid two lamps, and as a bonus, I’ll also be sharing how to cover a lamp shade!

 I hope you enjoyed seeing these lamps come back to life!
-I’m excited that not only was I able to move three lamps from my stash, but also these two shades!
+I was excited that not only was I able to move three lamps from my stash, but also two shades!

 Painting the Smalls, Holiday Edition (Five of these pieces are in this post!)

 I hope you’ll join me on Tuesday to see what I did with this mirror: